A decluttering practice that helped change my life...

 So much of our clutter is delayed decisions.
 One piece of mail here, one item of clothing there, one unloved impulse buy over there...

-Over days, weeks, months, years all those one things add up...and WOW can they add up, right?!
+Over days, weeks, months, years all those one things add up...and WOW do they add up, right?!

 We have the choice every time something comes into our hands to add to the piles or not, to vote for a more cluttered future or a less cluttered one.